publiccodeyml/publiccode.yml/schema.md

 * Type: array of strings

-An list of awards won by the software.
+A list of awards won by the software.

 ## Section `legal`